mbesirkesen/ai-weather-assistant/README.md

 # Verify embedding dimensions (1536 for text-embedding-3-small)
 ```

-## Contributing

-This is an assignment project.
-For questions or issues, contact: meltem@smartup.network

-## License

-This project is created for educational purposes.

 ## Contact

 For questions about this assignment:
 - Email: meltem@smartup.network
 - GitHub: meltemseyhan

+## License

+This project is created for educational purposes.

 ---